 If you have feedback or a story idea, please email: email@example.com

-Lisa Morehouse is an award-winning public radio reporter, producer and editor whose work has taken her from Samoan traveling circuses to Mississippi Delta classrooms.
+Lisa Morehouse (reporter/producer) is an award-winning public radio reporter, producer and editor whose work has taken her from Samoan traveling circuses to Mississippi Delta classrooms.
 She’s filed for NPR’s Morning Edition and Latino USA, PRI’s The World, and KQED’s The California Report.
-Before launching California Foodways, she produced the series After the Gold Rush: The Future of Small Town California.
-For that series, she won national Edward R. Murrow and SPJ NorCal awards, was nominated for a James Beard Award, and was named an 11th Hour/UC Berkeley Food and Farming Journalism fellow.
+She produced the series After the Gold Rush: The Future of Small Town California before launching California Foodways.
+For this series, she won national Edward R. Murrow and SPJ NorCal awards, was nominated for a James Beard Award, and was named an 11th Hour/UC Berkeley Food and Farming Journalism fellow.
 Morehouse is an editor for KALW’s news magazine, Crosscurrents.
 A recipient of a Certificate in Documentary Arts from Duke University’s Center for Documentary Studies, she runs workshops at that center most summers.
 She’s worked with youth in the Bay Area and across California to develop radio diaries and feature stories.

 Ariel Plotnick (podcast producer) is an independent audio producer.
 She currently works at Marketplace.
 Her stories have aired on NPR, KQED and KALW.
 She got her start interning at WHYY, Third Coast International Audio Festival, and is a graduate of UC Berkeley’s Graduate School of Journalism.
 She likes to report stories that make small subjects feel universal and big subjects feel intimate.